mredwood/omband/README.md

 Have you ever seen some person playing a guitar with a looper pedal on the street?
 That's what this program is for, but with two fundamental differences:
 1. Although it can be used with any source of audio, this is intended for using a synthesizer.
 2. It has midi integrated, as well as audio, so it can be used as both an audio looper and a midi looper, all at once.
-Yoy can "bounce" your midi tracks as audio recording a new track as audio.
+You can "bounce" your midi tracks as audio recording a new track as audio.

 So, we could say this software is a WIP CLI midi and audio looper.
 You can record and play midi and audio, all in sync, so with a hardware synthesizer and a line input in your audio interface you are able to record many tracks which will loop.
 It is possible, as well, to mute/deactivate tracks and activate them again without stopping.
 They will activate or deactivate when a new bar starts, not immediately.